cocoaaa/Efficient-VDVAE/README.md

 Efficient-VDVAE support multiple inference modes:

 - "reconstruction": Encodes then decodes the test set images and computes test NLL and SSIM.
 - "generation": Generates random images from the prior distribution.
-Randomness is controlled by the `run.seed` parameter.
+Randomness is controlled by the `run.seed` parameter.  -- #here
 - "div_stats": Pre-computes the average KL divergence stats used to determine turned-off variates (refer to section 7 of the [paper](https://arxiv.org/abs/2203.13751)).
 Note: This mode needs to be run before "encoding" mode and before trying to do masked "reconstruction" (Refer to [hparams.cfg](https://github.com/Rayhane-mamah/Efficient-VDVAE/blob/main/jax/hparams.cfg) for a detailed description).
 - "encoding": Extracts the latent distribution from the inference model, pruned to the quantile defined by `synthesis.variates_masks_quantile` parameter.
 This latent distribution is usable in downstream tasks.

-To run the inference:
+To run the inference:  -- #here

 ```
 cd efficient_vdvae_torch  # or cd efficient_vdvae_jax